My Life! Teaching in a Korean University

 If there’s still time in the end, I’ll have an emergency activity or two.
 It usually involves writing a paragraph about something related to the topic.

-However, an ESL lesson plan template certainly makes this task much easier.
+However, an ESL adult lesson plan template certainly makes this task much easier.
 There are some key steps to follow and by using this template, you’ll be able to plan ESL grammar lessons in no time at all.

 Sounds like exactly what you need to make your TEFL classes better?
 You can find out all the details here for easier ESL lesson plans: